Quantum-interference-induced pairing in bosonic doped antiferromagnets

-{\textbf{Quantum frustration from an exact Berry phase}}\\ The usual fate for bosons at low temperatures is BEC, once the single-particle phase coherence is established throughout the system.
-For example, the Bose-Hubbard model at fractional filling exhibits a superfluid phase all the time~\cite{PhysRevB.40.546, K.Sheshadri_1993}.
-A significant feature of the bosonic $t$-$J$ model revealed by our simulations is the absence of a single-boson BEC phase in the low doping regime at zero temperature.
-Instead, a robust pairing order emerges as shown in Fig.\,\ref{fig:btj_phase_diagram}(a).
+\textit{Quantum frustration from an exact Berry phase.---}The usual fate for bosons at low temperatures is BEC, once the single-particle phase coherence is established throughout the system, e.g., the Bose-Hubbard model at fractional filling exhibits an SF phase all the time~\cite{PhysRevB.40.546}.
+A significant feature revealed by our simulations is the absence of a single-boson BEC phase at zero temperature at small doping.
+A robust pairing order emerges instead.
 This suggests that the bosonic $t$-$J$ model may possess some hidden intrinsic phase frustration for the single-boson motion.

-To clarify this point, we first consider an undoped Mott insulator described by the Heisenberg model $H_J$ on a square lattice.
-We know $H_J$ is stochastic under the Marshall basis~\cite{Auerbach2012}, i.e., all the non-zero matrix elements of $(-H_J)$ are positive after performing a gauge transformation that attaches a negative sign for all the $\dn$ spins on sublattice A (see Methods)

-Hence the Heisenberg model on a bipartite lattice is sign-problem-free.
-However, upon doping, the hopping of doped holes will disorder the above Marshall sign rule.
-A nontrivial sign structure $\tau_C$ will then explicitly appear in the partition function
+We first consider an undoped Mott insulator described by the Heisenberg model $H_J$ on a square lattice. $H_J$ is stoquastic under the Marshall basis~\cite{Auerbach2012}, i.e., all the matrix elements of $(-H_J)$ are non-negative after performing a gauge transformation that attaches a negative sign for all the $\dn$ spins on sublattice A, $\left|\downarrow\right\rangle_\text{A} \rightarrow - \left|\downarrow\right\rangle_\text{A}$~\cite{Note1}.
+Hence, $H_J$ itself is sign-problem-free.
+However, upon doping, the hopping of doped holes will bring a nontrivial sign structure $\tau_C$ in the partition function

 where $W_{t\text{-}J}[C] \geqslant 0$ is the non-negative weight corresponding to each closed imaginary-time evolution path $C$.
 The phase factor $\tau_{C}$ has the following exact form